Designing Privacy-aware Internet of Things Applications: Privacy-by-Design Framework

-\textit{Robert's application requires average over five minute when patients are performing their tasks (\textbf{\textit{Guideline 20}}).
+\textit{Robert's application requires averages over five minutes when patients are performing their tasks (\textbf{\textit{Guideline 20}}).
 Patient data can be anonymized (\textbf{\textit{Guideline 8}}).
-Data storages in moth mobile device, local server and Robert's cloud server should store data in encrypted form (\textbf{\textit{Guideline 11}}).
+Data storage in both mobile device, local server and Robert's cloud server should store data in encrypted form (\textbf{\textit{Guideline 11}}).
 End-to-end encryption can be used to secure the data communication (\textbf{\textit{Guideline 9}}).
-Robert does not require exact location of the patient where they may have performed the activities.
+Robert does not require the exact locations where patients may have performed the activities.
 The requirement is to acquire the weather parameters such as temperature, humidity, etc. Therefore, location data can be abstracted without affecting the accuracy of the data (\textbf{\textit{Guideline 12}}).
-In this IoT application, data processing and storing happens in three different locations (nodes), namely, 1) patient phone, 2) local server, and 3) Robert's cloud server (\textbf{\textit{Guideline 15 and 16}}).}
+In this IoT application, data processing and storage happens in three different nodes, namely, 1) patient phone, 2) local server, and 3) Robert's cloud server (\textbf{\textit{Guideline 15 and 16}}).}

-The above example illustrates how our PbD guidelines could be used to extract additional information regarding a use case which enables software engineers to design appropriate privacy enhancing features into their IoT applications.
-In order to evaluate the effectiveness of our approach, we developed similar detailed requirement descriptions for each of the use case scenarios, which we have omitted here due to space limitations.
+The above example illustrates how the PbD guidelines could be used to extract additional information regarding a use case which enables software engineers to design appropriate privacy enhancing features into their IoT applications.
+In order to evaluate the effectiveness of our PbD framework, we developed similar detailed requirement descriptions for each of the use case scenarios, which we have omitted here due to space limitations.
 It is important to note that not all privacy guidelines are relevant to all IoT applications.
 In Table \ref{Tbl:Privacy_Requirement_Extraction}, we summarise which privacy guidelines are relevant to each scenario.